The following pages describe various ways of transforming data from one coordinate system to another, specifically from OSGB 36 to WGS 84.

 The following table shows a summary of the accuracy statements associated with various transformations available in FME/ArcGIS/PROJ.4

-The following sections detail how different systems implement coordinate transformations and suggest how they can be set to use the correct method.
+The following help pages detail how different systems implement coordinate transformations and suggest how they can be set to use the correct method.

-If you need to download the OSTN02 transformation it can be accessed at: OSTN02 data file
+If you need to download the OSTN02 transformation it can be accessed from the OS website.

 From an analysis of different systems it can be seen that the default behaviour in most systems does not provide an acceptable result if the aim is to achieve and maintain the highest level of accuracy.
 In most systems it is relatively simple to change the default behaviour and this should be done where appropriate.